BBC Broadcasting House

-You'll look down on our new state of the art newsroom and there will be the opportunity to have a go at reading the news and weather yourself on our interactive news set!
+We'll give you a view over our new state of the art newsroom and you'll have the chance to try your hand at reading the news and weather yourself on our interactive news set!

 We'll tell you about how BBC Radio Drama is made and you'll be able to have a go at making your very own radio play complete with music and sound effects!
-On some but not all tours, you may get the chance to peek into the newly restored Radio Theatre (production schedules permitting) where Radio 2 concerts and popular radio comedy shows such as Just a Minute, the News Quiz and The Now Show have recently been recorded.
+On some but not all tours, you may get the chance to peek into the newly restored Radio Theatre (if production schedules permit) where Radio 2 concerts and popular radio comedy shows such as Just a Minute, the News Quiz and The Now Show have recently been recorded.

 We're sorry, but we can't admit babies, or children under 9, on this tour.

 Your tour will last approximately one and a half hours.

 Please remember that Broadcasting House is a working building, but tours will always be informative, interesting and fun.

 The Broadcasting House Tour is available seven days a week.

 - Read frequently asked questions (FAQs) about booking BBC Tours and visiting BBC Broadcasting House

 - Information about group bookings for BBC Broadcasting House (PDF:281KB]

 To open a PDF file you need Adobe Reader software, which you can download free via BBC WebWise.